-Staff at Cell C are very unhappy after they were told by their boss that they would not get any bonuses this year because the mobile phone operator had not met its EBITDA 2017 targets.
+Staff at Cell C are very unhappy after they were told by their boss that they would not get any bonuses this year because the mobile phone operator had not met its EBITDA (earnings before interest, tax, depreciation and amortisation) 2017 targets.

-A letter to the staff written by Cell C CEO Jose Dos Santos – himself a recipient of part of the R219 million windfall paid to three executives – states that workers will not be paid any bonuses or short-term incentive programme (STIP) this year.
+A letter to the staff written by Cell C CEO Jose Dos Santos – himself a recipient of part of the R219m windfall paid to executives – states that workers will not be paid any bonuses or short-term incentive programme (STIP) this year.

 Dos Santos wrote: “As you will be aware, April is usually the time of the year that we issue bonuses to staff based on company performance.

 “2017 was a tough year for the business, with many challenges and changes from a recapitalisation point of view.

 “As a result, the company did not achieve its EBITDA target and therefore STIP bonuses will not be paid.

 “A decision has, however, been made by the Cell C Remuneration Committee that employee on grade D3 and below will receive a discretionary payment as a gesture of appreciation for the effort and hard work.”

 The letter co-signed by chief human resource officer Juliet Mhango added that the company have made huge progress to date, but in order to win “we will require focus, dedication and willingness to engage”.